 We know that personalization is important for the consumer.
 But, it goes much further than addressing your clients by their name in your emails.
 Over the next few years, we are predicting that website personalization will be one of the best ways to entice your website visitors to convert.
 Website personalization allows companies to customize the view of their website based on certain criteria that they meet.
 B2C companies have been using this technology for years.
 One of the first companies to use personalization is Amazon.
 If you have ever looked at a certain product on Amazon, the next time you visit, they will recommend products that are related.
 As an example, if you purchase a dog collar for a small dog, the next time you visit, Amazon will recommend dog toys, treats, and other dog accessories tailored to small dogs.
 This is in an effort to try and encourage you to purchase these highly relevant products.

 While B2C companies have been taking advantage of personalization for years, B2B are soon to follow.
 A B2B personalization software, like Visitor Queue, will allow you to create custom views of your website.
 Views can be based on the visitor’s industry, company size, role in the company, and other firmographic information.
 If the Head of Marketing from a SaaS company were to visit your website, you could show them how other SaaS companies take advantage of your offering.
 Show them personalized case studies, use cases, stats, and other key data points that will entice them to try out your product or service.
 Website personalization is a great way to gain a competitive advantage and stand out from other companies in your industry.
+If B2B website personalization sounds like something your company could benefit from, try it for free by starting a 14-day free trial.

 Artificial intelligence, or AI, is reshaping how advertising works.
 AI includes predictive text, analytics, and other predictive measures that revolutionize the way we use technology.
 An everyday example of AI is how Gmail uses predictive text to help you quickly and conveniently write an email.
 Another example is using a website chatbot to answer commonly asked questions.
 But, this is just the tip of the iceberg.
 There are thousands of ways that companies can take advantage of artificial intelligence.
 And, there is no doubt that AI will continue to be an important aspect of advertising as we continue to build advanced technologies.
+I am sure we have all heard of ChatGPT over the last few months!

 Mobile Optimization will be Essential